 The program maintains professional liability coverage for students.
-The cost for student liability insurance is included in students' tuition/fees.

 Continuous Improvement

 The program operates in a model of continuous improvement.
 Courses and resource materials are reviewed and evaluated regularly in order to assure the achievement of student learning.
 Course Evaluations are assessment tools that students use to evaluate the courses they have completed.
 This contributes to the program's ability to continuously improve or enhance teaching methodologies in pursuit of achieving our mission and goals.